What’s A Virtual Fence & Which One Is Best?

 Popular virtual fence brands: A comparison

-To better understand the different types of virtual fences and their, well, differences, let’s compare two popular brands: the SpotOn Virtual Smart Fence and the Tractive GPS Virtual Fence.
-Because no two virtual fences are exactly the same.
+No two virtual fences are exactly the same.
+So to better understand the different types of virtual fences and what sets them apart, let’s compare two popular brands: the SpotOn Virtual Smart Fence and the Tractive GPS Virtual Fence.

 Tractive GPS Virtual Fence

-The Tractive GPS Virtual Fence is one of the most valuable features of the Tractive GPS, a popular GPS tracker for dogs and cats.
-Pet parents receive an alert anytime their furry friend leaves the Virtual Fence boundary, and can immediately track their pet in real-time with the LIVE tracking feature.
-The Tractive GPS also has a sound option and light option, plus cool features like activity & sleep monitoring for pets.
+The Virtual Fence is one of the most valuable features of the Tractive GPS, a popular GPS tracker for dogs and cats.
+You’ll receive an alert anytime your dog or cat leaves the Virtual Fence boundary.
+Plus, you can immediately track your pet in real-time with the LIVE tracking feature.